greg-raven/grus/_posts/2014-12-11-you-can-stop-obamas-amnesty.md

 ---
-title: 'You can stop Obama&#8217;s amnesty'
+title: "You can stop Obama's amnesty"
 layout: post
 categories:
 - Letters